davidedg/polygon-node-notes/README.md

-# polygon-node-notes
+# Polygon Node notes
-Notes on building a MAINNET Polygon node on Debian
+Notes on building a MAINNET Polygon node on Debian starting from snapshots

+\
-If you wish to send your appreciation for this work, you can send me any token on any network:
+If you wish to send your appreciation for this work, you can send me any ERC-20 token on any network to this address:
 0xDd288FA0D04468bEeA02F9996bc16D1Fe599D827

-\
-Download the snapshot downloader script:
+### Download the IMPROVED snapshot downloader script:

     wget https://github.com/davidedg/polygon-node-notes/raw/main/snapdown.sh

 ## Heimdall (req ports: 26656 tcp)